You must have administrator rights to access this feature.

 - A field is the smallest bit of information in your database.
 It contains one piece of information in a record.
 For example, Entry Date, ID, Cost, or Street.

 - Add fields to your database to track information unique to your organization.
-Update properties of existing fields to match your data needs.
+Update the properties of existing fields to match your data needs.

 - Fields are added using Structure Manager.